BalmaBrian/Balmas-Docker-Images/README.md

 - neovim-base: Ubuntu install of neovim with some extra packages.
 - spacevim-base: This is a collection of diffrent docker files that build a SpaceVim enviorment in 6 diffrent linux distrabutions.
+- ytdl-layr-backend: A test of the layrjs framwork.
+This is mainly a backend server that will focus on downloading youtube vidos.
+- ytdl-layr-frontend: A test of the layrjs framework.
+This is mainly a test for the frontend capabilities of layrjs.

 # Building from scratch